ogbaududavid/team05project/README.md

   - **Create Tasks**: Users can create tasks with attributes such as priority tags, deadlines, and categories.
   - **Edit and Delete Tasks**: Easily update or remove tasks as needed.
   - **Mark Tasks as Complete**: Keep track of finished tasks.
-- **Dashboard**: A user-friendly dashboard for tracking overall task progress.
 - **Performance**: Optimized for speed and usability, ensuring a smooth user experience.
 - **Accessibility**: Designed to be accessible and usable by a wide range of users.